Doctor of Pharmacy

 Academic Progression: Failure of a student to earn a minimum grade of ‘C’ in a professional pharmacy course precludes progression to courses for which it is a prerequisite.
 In the event a that a student fails to obtain a grade of ‘C’ or better in a professional pharmacy course, the student must remediate that course or its equivalent at the next offering of the course, and such remediation must be completed within one year of the original course.
 Course withdrawals and leaves of absences disrupt a student’s progress and are discouraged.
 A student who must withdraw from one or more courses for compelling circumstances beyond his or her control may petition the Associate Dean of Academic Affairs to withdraw from specific courses or from all courses.
 Withdrawal from a course without administrative approval will result in ‘W’ grades being treated as a grade of ‘F’ for academic progression and retention purposes.
 Failure of a student to earn a minimum grade of ‘C’ in all professional pharmacy courses precludes progression to the Advanced Practice Experiences.
 Students who fail to meet minimum progression standards may find it necessary to resign their enrollment for one or more semesters.
 Students who interrupt their enrollment in professional pharmacy courses for a period of more than two consecutive enrollment periods (two semesters) must apply for readmission to the professional program of the College of Pharmacy.

-Removal from Probation: To be removed from probation, full-time or part-time students enrolled in the professional program of pharmacy must earn an overall cumulative grade point average of at least 2.0 in required professional pharmacy courses and earn a grade of ‘C’ or better on all professional pharmacy coursework during their probationary period and meet any criteria set by the academic standards committee.
+Removal from Probation: To be removed from probation, full-time or part-time students enrolled in the professional program of pharmacy must earn sufficient quality points to achieve an overall cumulative grade point average of at least 2.0 in required professional pharmacy courses and earn a grade of ‘C’ or better on all professional pharmacy coursework during their probationary period and meet any criteria set by the Committee on Academic Standards.
 Students placed on probation due to violation of ethical or professional standards will be removed from probation when they have met the requirements set by the Board of Ethical and Professional Conduct and the Dean of the College of Pharmacy in their disciplinary actions.

 In order to preserve the educational environment of the College of Pharmacy, any student enrolled in the professional program of the College of Pharmacy who is formally charged by civil authorities with the commission of a drug related felony shall be suspended from the College of Pharmacy pending the outcome of the civil judicial process.
 The policy is applicable to all such alleged offenses whether committed on the university campus or at an off-campus location.